osmosis-labs/swap-merkle-drop-take-home-starter/README.md

         - `1` = Flat fee rebate
         - `2` = Proportional to volume
     6. `totalDistrCoin` (e.g. `100000000uosmo`) - total amount to split between users based on `strategy`
+3. The service is started as a single binary with a flag `startHeight` to specify the initial height to start indexing from.
+4. The service should index the data from the `startHeight` and up until the tip of the chain.
+Once the tip is reached, the indexing worker should continue running in the background.

 By following these requirements, the off-chain service will efficiently index and provide Merkle tree data for fee rebate providers to use in their rebate distribution schemes.